-What to look for in your next range hood
+What to look for in your next (or very first) range hood

 The kitchen is a workshop where we whip up delicious dishes to feed ourselves and our families.
 Unfortunately, the cooking process results in some unpleasant side effects in our kitchens, including grease and odors, which bring about some rather undesirable smells.
 With the right ventilation, though, a great many of these unwanted odors can be removed.